I was 15 years old when I got my first video camera.

 A year later, I took the chance to start as a newscutter at TVN in Hanover.

-Than, after editing hundreds of daily news stories for RTL and SAT1, I got he chance to get back to the camera - and I did not miss it!
+Than, after editing hundreds of daily news stories for RTL and SAT1, I got the chance to get back to the camera - and I did not miss it!

 Working with various cams like LDK90, BVW-400 and 600, DVW-700, DNW-90, HDW-750 and finally the XDCAM family, I was asked to do the senior cameramans job at TVN Production - and that is what I am still doing now.

-Sometimes I have the chance to shoot a film or just a news story and today the F55 and FS-7 mostly are the tools to do so.
+Sometimes I have the chance to shoot a film or just a news story and today the F55, the FS-7 and the URSA G2 mostly are the tools to do so.

 Electronic cameras always were my hobby.